 Why’s the job still open?
 Take a look four paragraphs back.
 Someone else was willing to pay more.
 Actually, lots of people are.
 On any given week, there are 5-10 job openings, paying right about the same rate, for someone with my qualifications.
 The main reason I didn’t change jobs in April was because I was waiting for the right combination of location, benefits, and job responsibility to come along.

 In the interview, Cappelli states that employers complain they can’t find people who are doing the exact job now for someone else, who can jump in and give them immediate help.
 Of course they can’t.
 If I’m doing a job for one company, I’m not going to bolt for another company for the exact same pay and leave behind my seniority, unused sick leave, unused vacation time, vested 401(K) plan, and an environment and commute that’s familiar.
-Unless I’m just incredibly unhappy, I have to have some incentive to change.
+Unless I’m just incredibly unhappy, or think I’m about to lose my job anyway, I have to have some incentive to change.

 If you can’t find someone at the going rate, the free market applies.
 You have to raise the price you’re willing to pay.
 That price might be straight salary, or it might be vacation time, or a sign-on bonus, or some combination.
 You may have to get creative.
 Otherwise, you’re just waiting on pure dumb luck.

 I ended up taking a job.
-As I’ve said before, I took a bit of a pay cut to take the job, because I won’t have to travel and it’s closer to home and the benefits package is a little bit better than what I had.
+I even took a slight pay cut to take the job, because I won’t have to travel and it’s closer to home and the benefits package is a little bit better than what I had.
 I’m taking a pay cut but I’m making it up elsewhere.
 They came up a bit, I came down a bit, and I think we’ll both be happy.

 So guess what my soon-to-be-former company did?
 They offered $1,000 a year above market rate.
 A thousand bucks.
 They also have a very good benefits package.
 I don’t think it’s as good as the package where I’m going, but it’s still the second-best benefits package I’ve ever seen.
 So they dangled out their high-end benefits package, a thousand bucks above market rate, and two days later they had three candidates.
 There’s a good chance they’ll have my position filled by the close of business today.
 None are perfectly qualified to give immediate help, but it should take about 30 days to turn their selection into a productive, useful employee.